 The Applicant prepared a signal warrant analysis to assess whether a signal is necessary at the intersection of Montrose Parkway and Stonehenge Place per the Manual of Uniform Traffic Control Devices (MUTCD).
 The Applicant's analysis suggests that a signal is not warranted; however, the Applicant's assumptions for Montrose Parkway do not factor in prevailing speeds or include appropriate assumptions about the number of lanes of the minor approach (Stonehenge Place).
-Based on coordination with the Montgomery County Department of Transportation, the Applicant must install a signal at Montrose Parkway and Stonehenge Place.
+Based on coordination with the Montgomery County Department of Transportation, a signal is warranted at Montrose Parkway and Stonehenge Place.
+Due to an existing agreement between the Applicant and the County, the County will construct a traffic signal at the intersection of Montrose Parkway and Stonehenge Place at the County's own cost when required.